 I have an ongoing research interest in Shakespeare and Jonson in contemporary performance, particularly indigenous, postcolonial and intercultural theatre and film.

-I am a contributing author to The Conversation, and as an arts critic (2005-07), wrote numerous review articles on theatre, dance and music (Courier-Mail), art exhibitions (Courier-Mail) and books (Sydney Morning Herald).
-I co-ordinate the Performance and Asylum transnational research network at Royal Holloway, and I'm currently the Associate Editor of the British Australian Studies Association (BASA) scholarly Journal, Australian Studies.
+I am a contributing author to The Conversation, and as an arts critic (2005-07), wrote numerous review articles on theatre, dance and circus (Courier-Mail), visual art (Courier-Mail) and literature (Sydney Morning Herald).
+I co-ordinate the Performance and Asylum transnational research network at Royal Holloway, and I'm currently the Associate Editor of the British Australian Studies Association (BASA) journal, Australian Studies.